joshagirgis/CN0349-Arduino-Based-Library/README.md

 The AD5933 chip needs to be calibrated to correctly measure conductivity.

 ## Requirements

-  EEPROM library from Arduino
+  •EEPROM library from Arduino

-  Wire Library from Arduino
+  •Wire Library from Arduino

 ## Usage